chrissy-dev/flick/README.md

 @endif
 ```

-You can customize the date format using any valid date format string.
+You can customise the date format using any valid date format string.
 For more information on Carbon, refer to the [official documentation](https://carbon.nesbot.com/docs/).

 ## Troubleshooting